 13. Can I post scores from a course that doesn’t have a course rating or slope?

-On the Golf Canada website, you are only able to post scores from rounds played on a course with a Course and Slope Rating (or equivalent if rounds are played internationally) however, the Tour has implemented a policy so that we can address this situation:
+On the Golf Canada website, you are only able to post scores from rounds played on a course with a Course and Slope Rating (or equivalent if rounds are played internationally) however, the Tour has implemented a policy so that we can address this situation, based on the length of course played.

-If you play a course that is not registered with Golf Canada, and therefore does not have a valid course slope and rating, please email Brad Golden (firstname.lastname@example.org) either a photograph of your scorecard or a scanned/emailed version of your hole by hole score.
-The Tour will then post a score to your scoring record, using your ESC adjusted score, and the average slope and rating of your last ten (10) courses played.
+If you play a course that is not registered with Golf Canada, and therefore does not have a valid course slope and rating, please email Matt MacKay (firstname.lastname@example.org) either a photograph of your scorecard, including yardage played, or a scanned/emailed version of your hole by hole score.
 It is the responsibility of each player to notify The Tour of these rounds.